Rather than downloading a large .zip file containing all .unitypackage

 Import Firebase packages as Assets

-When importing Firebase products from .unitypackage
+When importing Firebase products from .unitypackage files downloaded from

 Google APIs for Unity site,